deepin-community/ruby-zeitwerk/README.md

 Overrides need to be configured before calling `setup`.

-There are no inflection rules or global configuration that can affect this inflector.
+ The inflectors of different loaders are independent of each other.
+There are no global inflection rules or global configuration that can affect this inflector.
 It is deterministic.

-Loaders instantiated with `Zeitwerk::Loader.new` have an inflector of this type, independent of each other.

 <a id="markdown-zeitwerkgeminflector" name="zeitwerkgeminflector"></a>
 #### Zeitwerk::GemInflector

+Each loader instantiated with `Zeitwerk::Loader.for_gem` has an inflector of this type by default.

 This inflector is like the basic one, except it expects `lib/my_gem/version.rb` to define `MyGem::VERSION`.

-Loaders instantiated with `Zeitwerk::Loader.for_gem` have an inflector of this type, independent of each other.
+The inflectors of different loaders are independent of each other.
+There are no global inflection rules or global configuration that can affect this inflector.
+It is deterministic.

 <a id="markdown-custom-inflector" name="custom-inflector"></a>
 #### Custom inflector